Montgomery St. Peter Montgomery St. Peter

 Location Specifics

 Tipping.
 Tipping is not generally expected due to fare and regulated wages.
-Best practice is to round up on bills or leave a small tip for exception service.
+Best practice is to round up on bills or leave a small tip for exceptional service.

-Cash vs Card.
-Credit card is widely accepted everywhere.
+Cash vs. Card.
+Credit cards are widely accepted everywhere.
 Cash is rarely needed.

 Elsewhere in Australia